mysr3809/food-recipe-API/README.md

 Welcome to Jorien Chef's Kitchen!

-You can visit the site : https://mysr3809.github.io/food-recipe-API/
+You can visit the site with this link : https://mysr3809.github.io/food-recipe-API/

 I wanted to create a website about meals and recipes.

 In this project I have used:
- Fetch API,
+- Fetch API,
 - Error Handling,
 - LocalStorage,
 - DOM manipulation,